Prasophyllum hians

-Prasophyllum hians, commonly known as the yawning leek orchid, is a species of orchid endemic to the south-west of Western Australia.
+Prasophyllum hians, commonly known as yawning leek orchid, is a species of orchid endemic to the south-west of Western Australia.
 It is a common, tall leek orchid with a single smooth, tubular leaf and up to fifty or more pink and fawn flowers with a frilly labellum.

 Description

 Prasophyllum hians is a terrestrial, perennial, deciduous, herb with an underground tuber and a single smooth green, tube-shaped leaf 150-300 mm long and 2-4 mm in diameter.
 Between twenty and fifty or more flowers are arranged on a flowering stem 150-300 mm tall.
 The flowers are pink and fawn, about 8 mm long and wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The lateral sepals are joined to each other and the petals face forwards.
 The labellum is white, turns upwards through about 90° and has a frilly edge.
 Flowering occurs from September to November.